 In the new workflow, the storage, backup policy, and retention period are associated with a backup set and not a server group.
 You have to attach the registered server to an administrative group and define one or more backup sets for the server.
 The configuration workflow consists of the following:

 - Administrative group: Server groups will be renamed to administrative groups.
-Unlike server groups, administrative groups are just a logical categorization of servers for better management.
+Administrative groups are a logical categorization of servers for better management.

 - Backup set: